Michael Ferguson (Australian politician): Resignation as minister

+Ferguson was re-elected at the 2025 election for the sixth consecutive term.

 Political views

-Ferguson has been described as a "conservative" Liberal, and is opposed to same-sex marriage and abortion.
-In 2018, he criticised the Tasmanian Greens and the Labor Party for their reforms to make birth certificates gender-optional, citing it as a social experiment on children that Tasmanian parents would be "disgusted" by.
+Ferguson has been described as a "conservative" Liberal, and opposed same-sex marriage and abortion.
+In 2018, he criticised the Tasmanian Greens and the Labor Party for their reforms to make birth certificates gender-optional.

+Ferguson opposed the 2023 Voice to Parliament.

+Ferguson has championed the introduction of a mandatory pre-commitment system for Electronic Gaming Machines, including issuing a Ministerial Direction to the Tasmanian Liquor and Gaming Commission whilst Treasurer.
+However, implementation of that system was delayed after his departure from Cabinet.